-60% of clothing customers shopping with more retailers than they did 5 years ago
+60% of clothing customers shop with more retailers now

 Loyalty is getting harder – and here’s the proof.
 A Webloyalty survey has revealed that more than 60% of customers in clothing and footwear are shopping with more retailers than they did five years ago.